Becoming You With Julie

 Sticky maple glaze sauce pouring over crispy tofu.

-• Always whisk the cornstarch slurry in a small bowl first until smooth — this prevents clumps in your glaze.
+• Whisk the cornstarch slurry in a small bowl first until smooth — this prevents clumps in your glaze.

 • Use a small saucepan so the glaze thickens evenly and doesn’t burn.